Radical Entertainment

-Radical Entertainment Inc. is a Canadian video game developer based in Vancouver.
+Radical Entertainment Inc., later known as Activision Vancouver, is a Canadian video game developer based in Vancouver.
 The studio is best known for developing The Simpsons: Hit & Run (2003), Scarface: The World Is Yours (2006), Prototype (2009) and Prototype 2 (2012), as well as entries in the Crash Bandicoot franchise.
 Radical Entertainment was founded in September 1991 by Rory Armes, Dave Davis, and Ian Wilkinson.
 It was acquired by Vivendi Games in 2005 and transferred to Activision in 2008.
 The studio faced significant layoffs in 2010 and 2012, with the latter causing it to cease development of original games and only support other Activision studios.

 History

 1991–2000: Origin and early history

 Former Radical Entertainment logo used from 1991 to 1999.

 Radical Entertainment co-founders Ian Wilkinson and Rory Armes previously worked for Distinctive Software during the late 1980s.
 When Distinctive Software was acquired by Electronic Arts in 1991, Wilkinson and Armes took the opportunity to form their own company.
 Radical Entertainment was established in September 1991 in the Yaletown district of Vancouver.
 The studio primarily developed Nintendo Entertainment System ports and adaptations of other video games, peaking at eight projects in 1994.

 Mike Ribero left his position as Sega of America's vice president of sales and marketing to become CEO of Radical Entertainment in 1996.
-Following the 1996 release of The Divide: Enemies Within, programmer Alex Garden and composer Paul Ruskay would leave Radical Entertainment to respectively establish the game developer Relic Entertainment and the audio facility Studio Labs X. In May 1998, the company announced a partnership with The Walt Disney Company and ESPN to launch ESPN Digital Games, a new line of video sports games.
+Following the 1996 release of The Divide: Enemies Within, programmer Alex Garden and composer Paul Ruskay would leave Radical Entertainment to respectively establish the game developer Relic Entertainment and the audio facility Studio Labs X. In 1997, the company expanded by launching a San Francisco office that was used for game production and development of new titles, which was at one point, being America's largest video game developer, this was closed on September 25, 1998.
+More employees left Radical to start out Barking Dog Studios in 1998.

+In May 1998, the company announced a partnership with The Walt Disney Company and ESPN to launch ESPN Digital Games, a new line of video sports games.
 Under this agreement, Radical would develop, publish, and market the games worldwide, with Buena Vista Home Entertainment handling North American distribution.
 In October 1998, Electronic Arts acquired one of these titles, X Games Pro Boarder, from Disney Interactive.
+The company hit a series of mass layoffs on October 20, 1998, which was called "Black Tuesday", a move often compared to the past layoffs of Park Place Productions in 1993 and Malibu Interactive in 1994.
+Paul Tremblay and other employees founded Black Box Games after Black Tuesday, which developed its first title NHL 2K in 2000.
 MTV Sports: Pure Ride, a snowboarding game published by THQ, was released on September 28, 2000.